Our Journey to Improve Access to Legal Aid for Poor and Vulnerable Populations in Tunisia

 8 novembre 2024

 Working on legal aid in Tunisia has been a real journey of learning, adaptation, and collaboration.
 Between November 2023 and July 2024, as part of the “Legal Aid and Social Protection” project jointly implemented with the World Bank and financially supported by the Kingdom of the Netherlands, our team facilitated 25 discussion workshops in the field.
 These workshops brought together a diverse group of 1,270 key legal aid actors, including social workers, judges, clerks, lawyers, representatives of social aid offices in prisons, and members of the National Counter-Terrorism Commission.
-The objective was to discuss legal aid mechanisms and build bridges between two essential sectors — justice and social protection.
+These workshops build on the experience gained in 2023 in partnership with the Programme to Support Justice Reform (PARJ).

 Why is it important to understand the context?